The Pitch

 Recovery Loan Scheme

 Finance through this scheme can be used for any legitimate business purpose, including working capital or investment.
+However, there are several business sectors that are not eligible for the scheme, including banks, building societies, insurers, public sector bodies and state-funded schools.

-The government guarantees 70% of the finance to the lender.
-As the borrower, you are always 100% liable for the debt.
 The loans are available through a network of accredited lenders, which are listed on the British Business Bank’s website.

 Gigabit Broadband Voucher Scheme